kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Document Controller**

+`document:mCreate`, `document:mCreateOrReplace`, `document:mReplace`, `document:mUpdate`:
+  - does not returns a partial error if some writes fail
+  - returns two arrays: `successes` and `errors` that contains successful and failed document writes

+`document:mDelete`:
- - `document:mXXX`: these routes does not return a partial error when some actions fail.
-Errors are returned in the `errors` array.
+  - does not returns a partial error if some deletions fail
+  - returns two arrays: `deleted` and `errors` that contains deleted document ids and failed deletions

+`document:mGet`:
- - `document:mDelete`: does not return a partial error but returns deletion errors in the `errors` array
+  - does not returns a partial error if some documents cannot be found
+  - documents not found can be identified in the `hits` array with the boolean `found` property

 ### Remove the CLI